hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - **Hash Table**: is an implementation of a Set or a Map using hashing
 - **Dynamic Hash table**:
-    - It's good when What the number of keys n is unknown in advance
+    - It's good when the number of keys n is unknown in advance
     - It resizes the hash table when α becomes too large (same idea as dynamic arrays)
     - It chooses new hash function and rehash all the objects
-    - Let's choose to Keep the load factor below 0.9 (`α <= 0.9`);
+    - Let's choose to Keep the load factor below 0.9 (`α ≤ 0.9`);
         -       Rehash(T):
                     loadFactor = T.numberOfKeys / T.size
                     if loadFactor > 0.9: